Core functionality

 Changes the limit on the maximum number of open files (RLIMIT_NOFILE) for worker processes.
 Used to increase the limit without restarting the main process.

-Defines a current working directory for a worker process.
+Defines the current working directory for a worker process.
 It is primarily used when writing a core-file, in which case a worker process should have write permission for the specified directory.